Panasonic G9 versus Panasonic GH5

 |Sony A6500 (⇒ lft | rgt)||APS-C||24.0||6000||4000||4K/30p||24.5||13.7||1405||85|

-Many modern cameras are not only capable of taking still images, but also of capturing video footage.
-Both cameras under consideration have a sensor with sufficiently fast read-out times for moving pictures, and both provide the same movie specifications (4K/60p).
+Many modern cameras are not only capable of taking still images, but can also record movies.
+Both cameras under consideration are equipped with sensors that have a sufficiently high read-out speed for moving images, and both provide the same movie specifications (4K/60p).

 Apart from body and sensor, cameras can and do differ across a range of features.
 The G9 and the GH5 are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 3680k dots.
-The table below summarizes some of the other core capabilities of the Panasonic G9 and Panasonic GH5 in connection with corresponding information for a sample of similar cameras.
-If needed, the dpreview camera hub, for example, contains further detail on the cameras' specs.
+The adjacent table lists some of the other core features of the Panasonic G9 and Panasonic GH5 along with similar information for a selection of comparators.
+The full specs-sheets can be found in the camera manual or, for example, in the dpreview camera hub.

 |Panasonic G9 (⇒ rgt)||3680||YES||3.0||1040||swivel||YES||8000||20.0||no||YES|